AB-1975 Medi-Cal: medically supportive food and nutrition interventions.

 PROBLEM: The genetic material of mothers and children is being stored in the California Biobank and used for research for public health purposes, but there is no transparency into what research is being conducted, what entities are utilizing the residual blood samples, or what specific public health benefits have been achieved.

-SOLUTION: This bill would ensure that the public has access to information about the activities of the California Biobank by requiring CDPH to annually prepare a report, deliver a copy of the report to the Legislature, and post the report on their website.
+SOLUTION: This bill will ensure that the public has access to information about the activities of the California Biobank by requiring CDPH to annually prepare a report, deliver a copy of the report to the Legislature, and post the report on their website.
 The report would be required to contain information such as:

 AB-1977 Health care coverage: behavioral diagnoses

-This bill would prohibit a health care service plan contract or health insurance policy from requiring an enrollee or insured previously diagnosed with pervasive developmental disorder (PDD) or autism to be re-evaluated or receive a new behavioral diagnosis to maintain
+This bill would prohibit a health care service plan contract or health insurance policy from requiring an enrollee or insured previously diagnosed with pervasive developmental disorder (PDD) or autism to be re-evaluated or receive a new behavioral diagnosis to maintain coverage for behavioral health treatment for their condition.

 AB 2300 Medical devices: Di-(2-ethylhexyl) phthalate (DEHP).